jleinonen/jleinonen.github.io/about.md

 At *McGill University, Montreal, Quebec, Canada*, Nov 2014
 0. What can multi-frequency radars tell us about snowflake microstructure?
 At *University of Wisconsin, Madison, Wisconsin, USA*, Aug 2013
 0. What can multi-frequency radars tell us about snowflake microstructure?
 At *Jet Propulsion Laboratory, California Institute of Technology, Pasadena, California, USA*, Aug 2013
-0. J. Leinonen.
-Inferring atmospheric vertical profiles from observations and vehicle responses.
-At Summer course: The Exploration of Mars, *Complutense University, Madrid, Spain*, Jul 2009 {: reversed="reversed"}
+0. Inferring atmospheric vertical profiles from observations and vehicle responses.
+At Summer course: The Exploration of Mars, *Complutense University, Madrid, Spain*, Jul 2009
+{: reversed="reversed"}

 ### Posters presented